Quick Answer: NLP Implementation Roadmap

 - Control: when the system can act automatically and when a human must approve.

-NLP projects fail early when teams discover that the useful text is scattered, sensitive, duplicated, inconsistently formatted, or unlabeled.
-Before promising a model, build a data inventory.
-List every source system, document type, language, format, owner, retention rule, consent boundary, access method, and quality issue.
+NLP projects fail early when teams discover that the useful text is scattered, sensitive, duplicated, inconsistently formatted, stale, or unlabeled.
+Before promising a model, build a text data inventory.
+List every source system, document type, language, format, owner, retention rule, consent boundary, access method, refresh cadence, and quality issue.

 For classification and extraction, sample examples from both normal and edge cases.
-For summarization or RAG, inspect whether the source content is current, authoritative, and chunkable.
-For customer or employee text, map privacy and compliance obligations before any prompt, embedding, or training pipeline is designed.
+For summarization or RAG, inspect whether the source content is current, authoritative, chunkable, and properly permissioned.
+For customer or employee text, map privacy and compliance obligations before any prompt, embedding, training, or review workflow is designed.
 NextPage's enterprise AI readiness checklist covers the broader governance questions that sit around the data audit.

 | Audit Area | What To Check | Why It Matters |